 Academic Research access was built to serve the needs of the academic research community via specialized, greater levels of access to public Twitter data for free.
 New and existing Twitter developers will need to complete an Academic Research application to gain access to this track.

 In this application, we ask about: your credentials as an academic researcher, your research project, how you plan to use Twitter data, and how you plan to share your work.
 Below are the questions you will be asked in the application, so you know which materials you may need to prepare before getting started.

-Is the Academic Research product track right for you?
+Is Academic Research access right for you?

 - You are a graduate student, doctoral candidate, post-doc, faculty, or research-focused employee at an academic institution or university

 - You have a clearly defined research objective, and you have specific plans for how you intend to use, analyze, and share Twitter data from your research.
 Jump down to project details we ask

 - You will use this access for non-commercial purposes.
 More about non-commercial use

 If you do not meet all of the requirements above, the broadest range of use cases and developers are served on the new Twitter API.
 This is ideal for commercial research, learning how to use the Twitter API, teaching, and building for fun or good causes.
 We will continue to introduce new offerings that serve the complete range of research use cases on the Twitter API v2.

 This section helps us verify your scholarly identity and association with an academic institution.
 Here, we ask for: